 I love everything about Wicked, from the spectacular music and stage design to the hilarious one-liners.
-Earlier this month, Universal Pictures confirmed that it will produce the long-anticipated film version of the hit Broadway musical Wicked for 2019.
+Universal Pictures confirmed that it will produce the long-anticipated film version of the hit Broadway musical Wicked for 2019.
 This film version has been in development hell this whole decade.
 However, thanks to Les Miserables (2012), Into the Woods (2015), the NBC musical specials, and more recently Hamilton, there is now greater momentum for a Wicked movie.
 For years, fans of Wicked have dominated social media with fan-fiction, storyboards, and casting predictions.
 Here are six things that we want to see for the film adaptation of Wicked.

 Although several fans have anticipated the movie to be live action, how cool would it be to see a fully or partially animated Wicked film?!
 One of the great things about animation is that it enhances excitement and emotion that would be impossible to capture in the live-action format.
 Animation would also bring out more depth to the visual effects, especially in scenes that would require a green screen.
 With the development of several fan-made storyboards for various scenes, anything seems possible for this film to be animated.

 Idina Menzel and Kristin Chenoweth won the worlds’ hearts as the dynamic duo of Elphaba and Glinda.
 While the two actresses have left their mark as part of the Original Broadway Cast, Menzel and Chenoweth will be too old to reprise their roles if the film is live action.
 However, there is always the possibility for them to make cameos, whether as a Munchkin, a Flying Monkey, or as a parent to Elphaba or Glinda.